Accommodation and Compliance Series:

 What causes CFS?

-CFS may occur after an infection such as a cold or viral syndrome, and it can start during or shortly after a period of high stress or come on gradually without any clear starting point or any obvious cause (Mayo Clinic Staff, 2011).
-Research about CFS indicates the possibility that sudden onset CFS might be related to an infectious disease, while gradual onset CFS may be triggered by factors such as physical environment or stress (Chronic fatigue . . ., 1997).
+CFS may occur after an infection such as a cold or viral syndrome, and it can start during or shortly after a period of high stress or come on gradually without any clear starting point or any obvious cause (Mayo Clinic Staff, 2014).
+Scientists have yet to identify what causes CFS (Centers for Disease Control and Prevention, 2012).

 How is CFS treated?

-A variety of therapeutic approaches have been described as benefiting patients with CFS, and because no cause for CFS has been identified and the cause remains unknown, treatment programs are directed at relief of symptoms (Centers for Disease Control and Prevention, 2011).
+A variety of therapeutic approaches have been described as benefiting patients with CFS, and because no cause for CFS has been identified and the cause remains unknown, treatment programs are directed at relief of symptoms (Centers for Disease Control and Prevention, 2012).
 There is no proven cure for CFS, although lifestyle modifications may make symptoms more manageable.
-The treatment of CFS focuses on symptom management, e.g., aspirin and ibuprofen for pain and headache relief.
+The treatment of CFS focuses on symptom management.
 Some individuals with CFS benefit from a healthy diet; antidepressant, antianxiety, and sleep disorder drugs; and behavioral therapy.
 In addition, relaxation and stress reduction techniques may be beneficial.
+CFS symptoms can change over time, and a combination of therapies that address symptoms, coping techniques, and managing normal daily activities may be helpful.

 Is CFS a disability under the ADA?